-- Development Effort: We want to be able to complete our project by the end of the school year, so we don't want to commit to a solution that we're not going to be able to complete in the time allotted. - Ease of Integration: The existing modules of the Licht program are written in C++, which means we should continue to write in C++.
+- Development Effort: We want to implement a solution that is not too extensive so that we can produce a function implementation by the end of the time we have allotted for this project. - Ease of Integration: The existing modules of the Licht program are written in C++, which means we should continue to write in C++.
 We also want to make sure that any changes or additions we make to the module are able to be integrated with the rest of the existing modules.

-The shadows that binary asteroids project on each other causes variations in overall brightness over time, which we call a "lightcurve".
+The shadows that binary asteroids project on each other cause variations in overall brightness over time, which we call a "lightcurve".
 This data carries information about the sizes, shapes, and mutual orbit of the pair.
 A solution to better render complex binary asteroids as triaxial ellipsoid shapes is to compare computed lightcurves to actual observed lightcurves.
 We could accomplish this by either debugging the existing module or starting a new one from scratch.